Shashwat023/Resume-automate/DEMO.md

 - Click **Resume** — it continues normally.
 - Click the **History** icon on any row (including an old one from a previous run) to show the full `run_events` timeline for that specific application — this works for completed/failed jobs too, not just the live one.

-## 6. 2FA — the one human-in-the-loop step (talk through, don't fake it)

-Not staged live in this demo (no test account with 2FA readily available) — describe the mechanism instead:
+## 6. Human-in-the-loop — 2FA and stuck fields (talk through; only stage it if you have a real challenge handy)

-- If a form challenges with a one-time code, the application pauses (`needs_input`), and a **"Take Control"** button appears on the Queue page.
+- If a form challenges with a one-time code, or the cascade hits a field it genuinely can't resolve, the application pauses (`needs_input`) and a **"Take Control"** button appears — both on the Current Job card and on that job's own row in the queue table.
-- Clicking it opens a live view — an actual screencast of the running browser with click/keyboard passthrough — so you type the code directly into the real page.
+- Clicking it opens a live view — an actual screencast of the running browser with click/keyboard passthrough — so you type the code (or fill the stuck field) directly in the real page.
-- Closing it and pressing Resume continues the *same* browser session, same cookies, no restart.
+- The panel itself has **Resume** and **Cancel** buttons: continue on the *same* browser session, same cookies, no restart — or abandon that application outright.
-- *Talking point:* this is the only thing the system can't do for you by design — everything else (CAPTCHA via 2captcha, form-fill, submission) is fully automated.
+- *Talking point:* this started as 2FA-only and deliberately grew into the universal fallback.
+Rather than chase every new widget shape as it's discovered, anything the automation can't resolve gets handed to a human for that one field — the agent never fails and stops on its own while a human fix is still possible.
+- *Talking point:* the 2FA wait also polls the page and **auto-resumes on its own** if the challenge clears (say you answered the code on your phone), with a 10-minute ceiling so an unanswered one fails cleanly instead of stranding the queue.

+This has been exercised for real — a live email-OTP challenge on a Figma application — so it's a genuine mechanism, not a mockup.
+Staging it live still depends on hitting a challenge on demand, which you can't count on.

 ---